 Compile settings for different systems are stored in files starting with "Make.mach" in the source directory.
 Grackle comes with three sample make macros: Make.mach.darwin for Mac OSX, Make.mach.linux-gnu for Linux systems, and an unformatted Make.mach.unknown.
-If you have a make file prepared for an Enzo install, you may use it to compile grackle, although you will need to add -fPIC as a compile-time flag.
-Once you have chosen the make file to be used, a few variables should be set:
+If you have a make file prepared for an Enzo install, it cannot be used straight away, but is a very good place to start.
+Starting with an Enzo make file, you will likely have to add to the following variables: